Skip to content

 Can I house hack in any city?

 You can house hack in most US cities, but the economics vary widely based on rent-to-price ratios.
 Markets like Indianapolis, Cleveland, Pittsburgh, Memphis, and parts of Chicago offer excellent cash-flow math.
+Our hottest real estate markets guide digs deeper into which cities have the best rent-to-price ratios right now.
 Higher-priced coastal markets typically work as 'mortgage offset' house hacks where rent covers 60% to 80% of the payment rather than 100% cash flow.
 Either is a win versus paying 100% yourself.

 What credit score do I need to house hack?